-(1) Deferred issuance costs
+(1) Deferred financing costs

-Directly attributable issuance costs are capitalized and amortized over the term of the mortgage payable to which they relate using the effective interest method.
-Amortization of deferred issuance costs is included in finance costs from operations in the consolidated statements of net income and comprehensive income.
+Directly attributable financing costs are capitalized and amortized over the term of the mortgage payable to which they relate using the effective interest method.
+Amortization of deferred financing costs is included in finance costs from operations in the consolidated statements of net income and comprehensive income.